Run an integrated runtime

 /agents/status/:requestId |

 Poll registration status.
-Send x-canon-poll-token with the pollToken returned by registration. |
+Send x-canon-poll-token with the pollToken returned by registration.
+Returns the API key on first reads after approval until the request is acknowledged. |

 POST |